 Additional cards

 The Venture X Business is a business charge card, which means that any additional cards you get will be employee cards.
-While they're free (no higher annual fee for adding more cards to your account), they have very limited benefits.
+While they're free (no additional annual fee for adding more cards to your account), they have very limited benefits.
 This basically means you'll earn miles on their purchases, but they're not able to take advantage of the other perks the card offers.
 The only exceptions to this are the travel and purchase protection insurance offered by the card and the ability to access the Capital One Travel portal.

 The Capital One Venture X also offers the ability to add additional cards for free.
 However, the benefits associated with being an authorized user of the Capital One Venture X far outweigh those of its business version.
 You can add up to four authorized users to our account for free, and they'll enjoy these perks:

 Rental car elite status is all well and good, but the most valuable perk here is that each authorized user receives their own Priority Pass Select membership.
-This grants them (and their guests) unlimited access to more than 1,400 airport lounges worldwide.
+This grants them (and their guests) unlimited access to more than 1,700 airport lounges worldwide.

 Related: Benefits of Capital One Venture X Authorized User Cards